The unexpected benefits that can come with being an empty nester revealed

 “Quite a few factors will influence the success of this transition.
 Whether the move is for positive reasons, the relationships are on good terms, and there is a good connection that offers reassurance that contact will be maintained, will all help ease worry and sadness.”

-Although becoming an empty nester can be a journey of mixed emotions, the recent findings show that it can also come with many unexpected and pleasant surprises.
+Although becoming an empty nester can bring on some mixed emotions, the recent findings show that it can also come with many unexpected and pleasant surprises.

-Ultimately, the empty nest experience is a chance to embrace new beginnings and create memories that will last a lifetime.
+In the end, the empty nest experience offers a chance to embrace new beginnings and create new memories that will last a lifetime.